mapcraftlabs/mapcraft_docs/google_sheets.md

 4. Run the Script:
     Click the Run button in the Apps Script editor to execute the script.

+## MapCraft Sheets Library

+We provide a set of Google Apps Script functions to hide communication details between Google Sheets and MapCraft Web API.
+Also removing the need of writing it by yourself and having to mantain that code afterwards.
+There are two ways to use AppScript versioning system, both with its pros and cons:
+- Setting a specific version number will keep the same exact code unless you set a different library version on your Google Sheet.
+Important: Library version is not modified on other Sheets from which it could have been copied.
+A negative aspect of this could be MapCraft adding features or fixes to the library and the Sheet will not be using it unless you manually set the new version number.
+- `HEAD (development mode)` will always use the latest version of the library, with the positive aspect that all fixes and updates will be applied instantly on all Sheets using this mode.
+A downside of this could be AppScript code using a specific function name or parameters that, if library footprint (function names and/or parameters) change, all Sheets will stop working instantly as well.

+## Changelog

+- v3
+  - `MapCraft.makeLabsAPIRequest()` renamed to MapCraft.makeAPIRequest()
+  - `getSimName()` moved from user code to MapCraft.getSimulationName()
+  - Base URL changed from `https://api.mapcraftlabs.com/` to `https://api.mapcraft.io/`

 ### Apps Script code

 ```js